PRIMARY AND SECONDARY INSURANCE COVERAGE

-- Observation services may be provided while the patient is in a bed within the hospital until test results are reviewed by your physician; but the patient is still an outpatient.
+A patient under observation may remain in a bed within the hospital while test results are reviewed by a physician, while still being considered an outpatient.

 The decision for inpatient hospital admission is a complex medical decision based on your doctor’s judgment and your need for medically necessary hospital care.